e-clawson/SBA320-React-Web-App/README.md

 # SBA 320H - React Web Application Project

 # About
+ My goal with this project was to make a to-do list that was more in-depth than some of the examples I have seen so far.
+My goal is to eventually include the following:
+    - be able to log in
+    - be able to add, edit and delete todos
+    - be able to add sub tasks to todo items with checkboxes
+    - track overall completed tasks with a completed task counter
+    - be able to create your own task bins or columns and be able to drag and drop items into different columns

+To satisfy the project requirements, I have also used the dummyJSON API to provide user data

+due to time constraints, I was not able to implement all the things I wanted, but I am looking forward to continuing to work on this project to make it work.

 # Dependencies
+this project uses to following dependencies:
+- react-router-dom

 # Installation
+to install this project please follow these steps:
+-

 --- below are the instructions for this project from Per Scholas ---